 - 1. New study courses could be for example "Start-up development", "Product development", "Idea commercialization", "Sustainable innovation" and "Innovation project".
-New courses should have a practical component where students learn by doing I&E (hackathon, MAKEADEMY program, etc.) and have a focus on I&E opportunities within the Blue Economy in Montenegro.
-Lectures for students should be given not only by the UoM teacher, but also by representatives of business partners, mentors, incubators, business angels, venture capitalists, etc. The duration of a course would be at least 1 semester. - 2.
-New study courses (non-formal education element) like examples of "Start-up development" and "Start-up idea commercialization".
-Lectures for students have to be given not only by the
+New courses should have a practical component where students learn by doing I&E and have a focus on I&E opportunities within blue economy in Albania.
+Lectures for students should be given not only by the UoV and UoT teacher, but also by representatives of business partners, mentors, incubators, business angels, venture capitalist etc. The duration of a course would be at least 1 semester. - 2.
+The new study courses should include practical workshops in I&E centres in the same manner as the revised courses.
+This will introduce students to the technology available at the I&E centres, such as 3D scanner and printers, video projector for virtual reality, crane simulator and lab software.
+The emphasize in the workshop should focus on the application of the available technology to create new business opportunities within blue economy.
+The workshops could for example be facilitated in collaboration with industry, municipality etc., who could suggest real life practical challenges for students to work on during the workshop.
+Examples of these courses are in section 5.2., e.g. MAKEADEMY program, DEMOLA, etc.